 3. Returning the insult

-Humor is an especially effective response for three reasons: it undermines the insult, it brings the audience (if any) on side, and it diffuses the tension of the situation.
-Here is an example of the effective use of humor.
 Cato the Younger, the Roman statesman and stoic philosopher, was pleading a case when his adversary Lentulus spat in his face.
-After wiping off the spittle, Cato said, ‘I will sweat to anyone, Lentulus, that people are wrong to say that you cannot use your mouth.’
+After wiping off the spittle, Cato said: "I will swear to anyone, Lentulus, that people are wrong to say that you cannot use your mouth."

 5. Ignoring the insult

-In conclusion, we need never take offense at an insult.
-Offense exists not in the insult but in our reaction to it, and our reactions are completely within our control.
-It is unreasonable to expect a boor to be anything but a boor; if we take offense at his bad behaviour, we have only ourselves to blame.
+In closing, we need never take offence at an insult.
+Offence exists not in the insult but in our reaction to it, and our reactions are completely within our control.
+It is unreasonable to expect a boor to be anything but a boor; if we take offence at his bad behaviour, we have only ourselves to blame.